 History of July 4th

 Well, the colonists weren’t too happy about this.
 Though subjects of the King, they had enjoyed what historians call the period of salutary neglect.
-They were allowed to do what they wanted with little interference as long as they kept the goods flowing to England.
+They were allowed to do what they wanted with little interference, as long as they kept the goods flowing to England.
 The colonists weren’t too keen on now being told what to do.
 To make matters worse, they felt their rights as Englishmen were being violated by being taxed without their consent.
 “No taxation without representation” was the catchphrase.
-They might not have minded being taxed, but only if they had a say in it.
+They might not have minded being taxed if they’d had a say in it.
 The crown also quartered troops in their homes, which violated the age-old principle that a man’s home was his private domain.

 So fast forward a bit to 1776.
-The Battle of Lexington and Concord was old news.
+The Battles of Lexington and Concord were old news.
 The colonists were in rebellion now.
-Despite still viewing themselves as Englishmen, the only logical course of action was independence, though for some it came with a heavy heart.
+Despite still viewing themselves as Englishmen, their only logical course of action was independence, though for some it came with a heavy heart.

-Thomas Jefferson penned the Declaration of Independence and, on July 4th, the signing was complete and we declared that “in the Course of human events, it becomes necessary for one people to dissolve the political bands which have connected them with another.”
+Thomas Jefferson penned the Declaration of Independence, and on July 4th, the signing was complete.
+We declared that “in the Course of human events, it becomes necessary for one people to dissolve the political bands which have connected them with another.”
 The colonists celebrated the day with fireworks, gunfire, and partying.

 July 4th Celebrations

 Americans celebrate the holiday in various ways.
-Since the declaration was first read in 1776, July 4th has been synonymous with festivities and, of course, fireworks.
+Since the declaration was first read in 1776, July 4th has been synonymous with festivities and fireworks.
 (And, of course, alcohol too!)

-If you live near the beach and the weather is nice, you’ll be there.
-Americans love to use this day to spend at the beach.
+If you live near the beach and the weather’s nice, you’ll be there.
+Americans love spending this day at the beach.
 Up and down the coasts, beaches are packed with people looking to catch some rays before the night’s fireworks.
-For those more inland (and there’re a lot!), many people head out to the woods, lakes, rivers, and national parks to relax, get in touch with nature, socialize, and celebrate.
+Farther inland, many people head out to the woods, lakes, rivers, and national parks to relax, get in touch with nature, socialize, and celebrate.

-Most cities and towns have Fourth of July parades, where local organizations and groups honor the country, history, and its servicemen.
-Many of the bigger ones have historical re-enactors as well as old fife and drum bands.
+Most cities and towns have Fourth of July parades, where local organizations and groups honor the country, its history, and its servicemen.
+Many of the bigger ones have historical re-enactors as well as old fife-and-drum bands.

 Want to read more about America?
-For more information on the United States, visit my country and city guide to US travel.
+For more information on the United States, visit my country and city guides to US travel.